matteo-pallini/drabbit17.github.io/_posts/2020-07-20-post-requests-with-scrapy.md

 Scrapy is a python library making available an easy to use framework for scraping.
 One of the main components of the library is the Spider class, which allows you to specify from what URL to start spidering from, how to parse the HTML pages retrieved, and possibly send other requests from them.

 I will dare to claim that usually when scraping an e-commerce website the final goal is obtaining one item per product sold and all its related pieces of info.
-Therefore, the final yield statement, that doesn’t generate further requests, should return all the scraped data for that single product.
+Therefore, the final yield statement, that doesn't lead to further requests, should return all the scraped data for the single product considered.

 Below you can find some python pseudo-code for a spider scraping the hiking e-commerce website [BananaFingers.co.uk](https://www.bananafingers.co.uk/).
 All the products of interest are available on a [series of brand-specific pages](https://www.bananafingers.co.uk/brands) presenting each a paginated list of products.
 The code below is a simplified version of the one used in production and it is only meant to make it easier to understand how to spider the website, not to actually spider it.
-However, though some relatively small changes it will also return the scraped products (the proof is left as an exercise to the interested reader).

 {% gist 52504d5a5712e1bd0a91f90b7abc883d %}

-So, now you have successfully scraped all the products and you are pretty proud of that.
-However, when manually checking the results you realize that the price for the same product may change for different sizes or colours and that you have to check the price of each combination of the two individually.
+So, using a modified version of the snippet above you should be able to successfully scrape all the products sold on the website.
+However, only one price is scraped for each product, the one charged for the default colour-size combination loaded on the webpage.
+In order to get the specific colour-size combination prices you need to replicate the AJAX requests sent for each combination.
 When you pick a colour from the pick-list on the webpage an AJAX POST request is sent and the price value is updated on the page.
-So, now we need to send as many calls as colour-size combinations available and somehow return their results with the original response for the product page.
+So, to get the full picture we need to send as many calls as colour-size combinations available and somehow return their results with the original response for the product page.

 ## Figuring out the POST specifics